|Monday 5th February – Saturday 17th February 2024||13 Days||Group Size Limit 8|

 Not far away to the south is the Notsuke Peninsula, a low-lying hook of land projecting into the entrance to the Sea of Okhotsk.
 This is a great place to photograph Red Foxes, and we are likely to come across at least one very approachable individual that could come to within a few metres!

 Note that the weather conditions on the northeast coast of Hokkaido are rather changeable in winter, with a lot of snow and bad visibility at times, so we have allowed plenty of time in the area to allow for some inclement weather and still have time to achieve our goals.
-A short visit here is decidedly risky.
+A short visit here is more risky weather-wise and also reduces your chances of having accessible sea ice.

 Other good photographic subjects include very close Eurasian Red Squirrels, Eurasian Jays, Great Spotted Woodpeckers, Brown-eared Bulbuls, Eurasian Nuthatches and Coal, Marsh, Willow and Japanese Tits.
 The local river is home to Crested Kingfishers and even attracts Solitary Snipe, although this unusual bird is not always present.

-After a final opportunity to admire and photograph the wildlife around our hotel, we will return to Kushiro airport and catch an evening flight to Tokyo (Haneda) airport, where our Japan winter wildlife photography tour comes to an end.
+After a final opportunity to admire and photograph the wildlife around our hotel, we will return to Kushiro airport, perhaps with a final visit to the cranes en route, and catch an evening flight to Tokyo (Haneda) airport, where our Japan winter wildlife photography tour comes to an end.

 There are international flights out of Haneda departing later this evening or after midnight, or we can book you into an hotel near the airport if you are departing the following day.